 2. Amazon WebPay

 Moneybookers is widely known as a replacement to PayPal which is also more international-friendly than some of the other providers.
 Moneybooks is beginning a transformation to Skrill – a rebranding and refocusing of their payment platforms.
 Their rates are usually cheaper than PayPal, but then again less people use it so that is the tradeoff you have.
-I’ve heard of a lot of folks turning to Moneybookers when PayPal has crossed them and they are mostly happy with their move.
+I’ve heard of a lot of folks turning to Moneybookers when PayPal has crossed them and they are mostly happy with their move.5.
+2Checkout

 2Checkout is a payment processor which acts as a “middleman” between you (as a seller of items or services) and the payer.
 2Checkout can accept credit cards, checks, and even PayPal itself as a form of payment but ads a management layer as well handling the whole checkout process.
 I’ve seen many merchants using 2Checkout as a payment provider on eBay stores as an alternative to PayPal.
-There is a $49 signup fee; so this is mainly meant for those with some higher volume sales and not casual transactions.
+There is a $49 signup fee; so this is mainly meant for those with some higher volume sales and not casual transactions.6.
+Traditional Merchant Accounts

 Finally on the ‘merchant’ end again, you can do what other businesses have been doing for decades and apply for a real merchant account.
 Having a merchant account gives you, with the use of a payment processor such as Authorize.Net, the ability to accept credit cards directly.
 There are some downsides to this.
 There is often a monthly fee that the other providers above to not charge, and you must be PCI compliant which is a whole other issue.
-However if you perform a lot of transactions and need to integrate a payment solution into your own shopping cart or system, then this is the only way to go.
+However if you perform a lot of transactions and need to integrate a payment solution into your own shopping cart or system, then this is the only way to go.Ask your local bank about merchant accounts, alternatively there are a ton of options available online (check Google) but frankly there are so many options it is hard to tell from the web which will work for you.
+Ask your friends for recommendations and do your homework to make sure you are going with a reputably provider (I’ve used BluePay, and they have been good but fee-expensive).

 Which One Is For Me?

 The answer to this question depends a lot on how you use the online payment service.
 If you simply transfer money between friends – as a sort of IOU – then Venmo would definitely be my recommendation.
 If you are selling items to ‘strangers’ they might be put-off by Venmo simply because they are not well known, and in this case going with a bigger name such as Google or Amazon may work best.
-Finally if you are a high volume merchant or just do a lot of business, it would be wise to evaluate the other options to see what works best with you.
+Finally if you are a high volume merchant or just do a lot of business, it would be wise to evaluate the other options to see what works best with you.Do you have any other recommendations for PayPal alternatives or experiences with the ones above?
+Let us know in the comments below!

 No comments: